-How to Get Around
+How to Get Around Pisa For One Day

 Best Time to Visit

 Pisa – Where to Stay

-In case, you want to stay overnight, here are some well-rated accommodations:
+In case you want to stay overnight, here are some well-rated accommodations:

-🛏️ This luxury hotel is rated one of the best ones in Pisa – find out more about the Allegroitalia Pisa Tower Plaza
+🛏️ This luxury hotel is rated one of Pisa’s best ones – find out more about the Pisa Tower Plaza.

-🛏️ This B&B is surely no budget-friendly place but its location is amazing.
+🛏️ This B&B is surely no budget-friendly place, but its location is amazing.
 Check out rates for the B&B 7 Rooms.

 Piazza dei Miracoli = Piazza del Duomo

-My tip is to visit here first because this is the busiest place in all of Pisa – for good reason.
-Because here is where you will find the Leaning Tower of Pisa, as well as the Baptistery, which shares the piazza with the imposing Camposanto (sacred burial ground) and the Cathedral.
+9 am – Try to be at Piazza del Duomo early.
+In summer, this means being here around 8 am.My tip is to visit Piazza del Duomo first because this is the busiest place in all of Pisa – for a good reason.
+Here is where you will find the Leaning Tower of Pisa and the Baptistery, which shares the piazza with the imposing Camposanto (sacred burial ground) and the Cathedral.

 AND I advise buying the tickets in advance if you don’t want to stand in line forever or don’t want to come super early so you can be the first one in line.